TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 24/Luke 24.52.md

 ---

-And they worshipped him, and returned to Jerusalem with great joy:
+They worshiped him, and returned to Jerusalem with great joy,